 We can NOT ship this product outside of the UK with any courier air shipping service (such as DHL Express) as this product is scanned by customs services and may cause a security alert due to the shape and nature of this product (gun shape).

 Customers from the following destinations would need to choose the shipping methods below when purchasing this product on the website.

 International (Outside Europe):

-Customers who wish to order more than two light guns must checkout separately for each pair (when ordering 2 recoil guns AND other products, the light guns MUST be ordered separately), as more than one light gun would be too heavy for the Royal Mail shipping service (2kg maximum).
+Customers who wish to order more than two light guns must checkout separately for each pair (when ordering 2 recoil guns AND other products, the light guns MUST be ordered separately), as more than two light guns would be too heavy for the Royal Mail shipping service (2kg maximum).

 This AimTrak light gun DOES have recoil.
 If you require no recoil, please see here: